mafm/ledger.fs/README.md

 **Ledger.fs** is a _simple_, command-line, double-entry accounting system.
-It reads transactions written in a simple format from a text file and produces summary reports as text (or, sooon ... an excel spreadsheet.)
+It reads transactions written in a simple format from a text file and produces summary reports as text or an Excel spreadsheet.

 Because transaction data is stored as text, it can be managed using a version control system like git.
 This makes it easy